 The product development process has evolved in recent years and is now commonly used by dividing each step into six separate phases.
 This helps better organize the process and break individual deliverables into smaller tasks.

 Product development is the process of building a new product, from ideation all the way through launch.
 Product development begins with those initial brainstorming sessions, when you’re just discussing a budding idea.
 From there, the process is creative but strategic, and you may have seen it done in a million different ways.
-But without clear organization, it can be hard to mesh creativity and strategy effectively.
+But without clear organization, it can be challenging to mesh creativity and strategy effectively.
 Which is where the product development process comes in—a six step framework to help you standardize and define your work.

 Though they sound almost identical, there's an important difference between product development and product management.
 Product development describes the process of building a product, where product management is the overseeing of that work.
 It's a slight difference, but an important distinction.
 A product manager, who often oversees a team that is in the product development process, will lead product management.

-Let’s dive into the product life cycle and define the six product phases.
-All of which can help you successfully launch your next product.
+Let’s dive into the product life cycle and define the six product phases—all of which can help you successfully launch your next product.

 The initial stage of the product development process begins by generating new product ideas.
 This is the product innovation stage, where you brainstorm product concepts based on customer needs, concept testing, and market research.